 Grad Castle, Medieval castle in Grad, Slovenia

-Grad Castle is a medieval fortress in Slovenia with a pentagonal structure spanning multiple levels connected by arcade corridors.
-The complex features thick stone walls and is the largest castle complex in the country.
+Grad Castle is a medieval fortress in the Municipality of Grad, in northeastern Slovenia, built on a pentagonal plan with several levels connected by arcade corridors.
+The complex is made up of thick stone walls and a series of inner courtyards and rooms, making it the largest castle complex in the country.

 The community of curious travelers